 Contact Hypothesis (Allport)

-This article explains the Contact Hypothesis in a practical way.
+Contact Hypothesis: this article explains the Contact Hypothesis in a practical way.
 After reading this article, you will understand the basis of this powerful psychology tool.

 What is the Contact Hypothesis?